ocodista/ocodista/README.md

 - [`VSCode AutoSave`](https://marketplace.visualstudio.com/items?itemName=codista.vscode-autosave): Save a file whenever there is no error.
 - [`GPT Coder`](https://marketplace.visualstudio.com/items?itemName=codista.vscodewriter): One of the first extensions to integrate GPT-3 to VSCode.

+## 🚧 Currently working on...
+I'm currently working as a Senior React Developer at Swoogo, a Series B Startup focused on bringing people together (events software).

 ## 📫 How to reach me
 You can reach me on [LinkedIn](https://www.linkedin.com/in/caio-borghi) or drop me an email at caiohoborghi@gmail.com.
 I'll try my best to respond as soon as possible!

-## 🚧 Currently working on...
-I'm currently working as a Senior React Developer at Market Axess, responsible for the performance of a web trading platform.

-The main technologies I'm using for this project are:

-- React
-- TypeScript
-- Redux Toolkit Query
-- Jest
-- React Testing Library
-- TailwindCSS
-- Vite
-- Prettier + ESLint
-- AWS DynamoDB
-- WebSockets management with RxJs
-- Java 21
-- Kafka Streaming

-💬 Feel free to reach out to me for consultations, collaborations or just for some interesting discussions.